mpacer/pycon2017/pycon.md

 Pip should get Require-Python info **before** downloading the sdist.

-Pip does that via the `/simple/` repository url:
+Pip does that by checking the `/simple/` repository url:

-Note: No need to download all sdists just to discover they are incompatible.
+Note: There's no need to download all sdists just to discover their incompatibility.
 --

 ### view-source:https://pypi.python.org/simple/pip/